rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 The goal is to explore configuration and design patterns in Spring Cloud Stream to achieve various levels of resiliency and delivery of guarantee.

 We start with the most basic SCS app with minimal configuration and we challenge it with a number of failure scenarios.
-This is done [Scenario 1](#basic-consumer-producer-application-1)
+This is done in [Scenario 1](#basic-consumer-producer-application-1).

 ## Getting started